wtkns/PORTALS/README.md

 - added display for sections, moved load button logic to STATE
 - set section display on loading a score
 - updated minimal testing score with additional sections
+- significant issue after installing update to TD
+- solution was resetting the python interpreter in VS Code, path had changed.